jadeleiyu/lm_hallucination_mechanisms/README.md

-# Locating and reducing language model hallucination via causal intervention
+# Causal tracing and alleviation of factual hallucinations